readmeio/rdme/documentation/commands/openapi.md

   --version=<value>  ReadMe project version

+    Defaults to `stable` (i.e., your main project version).
 This is mutually exclusive with `--useSpecVersion`.
 ```

 ## `rdme openapi validate [SPEC]`